Relax with a zentangle on Wednesday, August 5 at 6pm. This meditative drawing art is for any age and any ability.

-Working in collaboration with Freedom’s Way & Rauscher Farm, the library will host A Summer Ramble with Henry David Thoreau on July 11 at 2pm.
-Start at the library for some outdoor activities, then take the open-air Trolley to Rauscher Farm to meet Henry and ramble about Clamshell Pond.
+…by meeting the man himself (Thoreau scholar and actor Richard Smith) in partnership with Freedom’s Way and the Bigelow Free Public Library.
+The library will host A Summer Ramble with Henry David Thoreau on July 11 at 2pm.
+Start at the library for some educational nature activities, then take the open-air Trolley to Rauscher Farm to meet Henry and ramble about Clamshell Pond.

 The Trolley is sponsored by the Friends of the Bigelow Library.